-When you make your thesis available in SIR, the full text of your thesis will be available over the Internet.
+When you make your thesis available in STAX, the full text of your thesis will be available over the Internet.

 But some publishers take a stricter view of what constitutes publication.
 If you agree to publish your thesis content within another publication, a publisher may ask you to restrict public access to your thesis for a defined period.
 You can use a moratorium if a publisher asks you to do this.

 If you need more advice on the copyright or licensing implications of your postgraduate research, please contact firstname.lastname@example.org or telephone 0141 548 3216